 Personal Injury Case Mistakes that Can Cost You

 Personal injury cases are rarely as simple as deciding who is responsible and how much damages are to be awarded to the victim.
 The nuances and circumstances surrounding the event carry a great amount of importance and heavily influence the decision.
 Everything the plaintiff does between the time of the incident and the final judgment can greatly impact the settlement.
-As a Top-Rated Local® personal injury lawyer in Needham, we advise our clients to avoid the following mistakes during their injury claim in order to attain the best possible results:
+As a Top-Rated Local® personal injury lawyer in Newton, we advise our clients to avoid the following mistakes during their injury claim in order to attain the best possible results:

 - Not seeking immediate medical care.
 Whether you were involved in an auto accident or were injured in a slip and fall, not getting the care you need at that time can cost you the entire case.
 Make sure to not give the insurance company any reason to believe that you weren’t injured seriously or that your injuries did not stem from that particular incident.

 - Not keeping detailed records.
 Often claimants forget to document their medical appointments, recommended care and health symptoms after the accident.
 Keep track of how you feel on a daily basis, taking special note of any symptoms.
 Not doing so can result in confusion and missed details that could affect your case.
 Take pictures of your vehicle, the scene and any and all injuries that you have.

 - Talking too much.
 The insurance company is going to try to get you to make a statement before you have been fully prepared to do so.
 Do not consent to a recorded statement.
 It is almost inevitable that you will end up saying too much or recalling something erroneously.
 Make sure to enlist the help of your personal injury lawyer and direct all questions to him/her.